 4. Be a Brand

 Freelancers wear many hats.
-One of the biggest besides writing, is marketing.
+You’re also your own accountant, managing an hourly rate calculator for your output.
+Another one of the biggest besides writing, is marketing.
 You need to get yourself known out there.
 It’s a crazy, big Internet world and if you don’t make some noise, nobody’s going to find you, except for the occasional Google Bot.
 So spend some time daily on social media sites like Facebook and Twitter; make sure you’re not just playing Words With Friends.
 Spend the time connecting with other individuals to build an audience.
 And go ahead and try out other sites regularly too like StumbleUpon, Pinterest, LinkedIn, etc.